statamic/docs/content/collections/docs/new-antlers-parser.md

 ## Tags

-[Tags][tags] (note the capital "T") are the primary method for accessing data from Statamic and tapping into many of the available dynamic features like search, forms, nav building, pagination, entry listing, filtering, image resizing, and so on.
+Tags (note the capital "T") are the primary method for accessing data from Statamic and tapping into many of the available dynamic features like search, forms, nav building, pagination, entry listing, filtering, image resizing, and so on.
+Check out the [full list of Tags](/reference/tags) to see what's available.

 Tags usually operate as pairs as they're often fetching data (like entries or assets) and looping through the results.